Venkatesh360/cryptographyDll_project/README.md

 #### AES128_CTR_decryptor
 This function takes a ciphertext, key, and nonce as input.
 It first converts the key and nonce from string format to binary format using an array sink.
 It then sets up a CTR decryption object with the key and nonce, decrypts the ciphertext using a stream transformation filter, and prints the decrypted text.

+#### RSA_encryption
+This function takes in a public key file as input, sets up a plaintext message, encrypts the message using RSA encryption with the provided public key, and outputs the resulting ciphertext in Base64 encoding.

+#### RSA_decryption
+This function takes in a private key file as input, sets up a ciphertext message (which should be in Base64 encoding), decrypts the message using RSA decryption with the provided private key, and outputs the resulting plaintext.

+#### BLOWFISH_encryption
+This function takes in a plaintext message and a key, sets up a Blowfish encryption object with the provided key, encrypts the plaintext message using the object in CBC mode, and outputs the resulting ciphertext in hexadecimal encoding.

+#### BLOWFISH_decryption
+This function takes in a ciphertext message (in hexadecimal encoding) and a key, sets up a Blowfish decryption object with the provided key, decrypts the ciphertext message using the object in CBC mode, and outputs the resulting plaintext.

+#### TWOFISH_encryptor
+This function takes in a plaintext message and a key, sets up a Twofish encryption object with the provided key, encrypts the plaintext message using the object in CBC mode with a fixed initialization vector, and outputs the resulting ciphertext.

+#### TWOFISH_decryptor
+This function takes in a ciphertext message and a key, sets up a Twofish decryption object with the provided key, decrypts the ciphertext message using the object in CBC mode with the same fixed initialization vector, and outputs the resulting plaintext.

 ## Hashing Module
 #### SHA_256_Hashing function